Socks All Start from Fibers

 This helps keep you comfortably dry.
 And when that moisture is transported away from the skin and to the surface of the garment, evaporation cools you off.
 Pretty neat, huh?

-And did we mention that Merino’s ability to ward off odor-causing bacteria means that it doesn’t get all smelly?
+Did we mention that Merino’s ability to ward off odor-causing bacteria means that it doesn’t get all smelly?
 Bonus!

 IS THERE A PERFECT MIX OF FIBERS?

 Not all socks are meant to perform under the same conditions.
 That’s why we knit our socks using varying combinations and proportions of fibers.
-Again like a tasty meal, every recipe is going to be different depending on the dish you want to create.
+Again, like a tasty meal, every recipe is going to be different depending on the dish you want to create.

 We’ve come up with a whole line of sock recipes using our favorite fiber ingredients.
 We’re confident that our socks are the best you will ever wear no matter your preferred activity, and that’s why we back them with our Best Sock Guarantee.
 So what are you waiting for?
 Find your favorite new socks!